Ichimoku Indicator

 Calculation

-2) Kijun-Sen: Base Line: Blue Line (Highest High + Lowest Low) / 2, for last 26 price periods
+2) Kijun-Sen: The Base Line: Blue Line (Highest High + Lowest Low) / 2, for last 26 price periods

-5) Senkou Span B: Leading Span-B: (Highest High + Lowest Low)--/--2[Highest High + Lowest Low]--/--2, for the past 52 price periods, drawn 26 price periods ahead
+5) Senkou Span B: Leading Span-B: (Highest High + Lowest Low)--/--2[Highest High + Lowest Low]--/--2, which is derived from the previous 52 pricing periods and plotted 26 price bars ahead.

-Gold Analysis & Generating Signals
+Gold Analysis and Generating Signals

 Analysis in XAUUSD Trading